open-mmlab/mmaction2/configs/detection/lfb/README.md

 3. Because the long-term features are randomly sampled in testing, the test accuracy may have some differences.
 4. Before train or test lfb, you need to infer feature bank with the [lfb_slowonly_r50_ava_infer.py](/configs/detection/lfb/lfb_slowonly_r50_ava_infer.py).
 For more details on infer feature bank, you can refer to [Train](#Train) part.
 5. You can also dowonload long-term feature bank from [AVA_train_val_float32_lfb](https://download.openmmlab.com/mmaction/detection/lfb/AVA_train_val_float32_lfb.rar) or [AVA_train_val_float16_lfb](https://download.openmmlab.com/mmaction/detection/lfb/AVA_train_val_float16_lfb.rar), and then put them on `lfb_prefix_path`.
+6. The ROIHead now supports single-label classification (i.e. the network outputs at most one-label per actor).
+This can be done by (a) setting multilabel=False during training and the test_cfg.rcnn.action_thr for testing.

 :::